Your freelancer did a great job. Seriously. They took your idea, turned it into something real, and helped you get paying customers. That matters.

 Your freelancer says the migration will take three weeks.
 Is that reasonable?
 You have no idea.
 They recommend switching to a different database.
 Good call or unnecessary?
 You can't tell.

 When you don't have someone technical in your corner who understands your business, you're making decisions blind.
 And blind decisions at $10K+ MRR get expensive fast.
+If this is the sign that stings, there's a guide to evaluating code quality as a non-technical founder, but the durable fix is having someone in your corner who does this for a living.

 4. Context resets every conversation